“Followed?” I put Mr. Gold on speaker. “You’re on speaker. You’re sure?”

 I thumb through, and feel my heart stop:

-‘The heroes Starfall and Wall Painter were brought up on charges of brutality against citizenry by an OPI court.
+‘The capes Starfall and Wall Painter were brought up on charges of brutality against citizenry by an OPI court.
 Their intervention left five protesters in the hospital, one paralyzed, and one woman killed.
 From their statement in court, they felt threatened by the presence of a few potentially Heavyweight presences in the crowd.’

 I stare at those words.
 Wall Painter was a hero.

 There’s a video below that paragraph, footage of the night.
-I watch as the Swordfish hovers over the crowd, just as I remembered, and two heroes jump out from the side: the one I remember as Starfall, and another hero in bulky, gray armor.
+I watch as the Swordfish hovers over the crowd, just as I remembered, and two capes jump out from the side: the one I remember as Starfall, and another cape in bulky, gray armor.
 That same woman flies with purple light shooting from her hands and feet, and Starfall raises a rifle and fires into the crowd as he misses her.

 I search for Wall Painter Device.